joheisig/Haard_Wildfire_Fuels_Hazard/README.md

 This repository contains code and data to reproduce the analysis described in

 > Heisig, J., Olson, E., Pebesma, E. (2022): Predicting Wildfire Fuels and Hazard in a Central European Temperate Forest Using Active and Passive Remote Sensing.
-Fire. xxx. doi/xxx. link.
+Fire.
+2022. doi/xxx. link.

 The workflow includes the following steps: